hhz-lab/PinMyMetal/README.md

 python3 execute.py -f 7PW5.pdb
 ```
 The output files `7PW5_metal.pdb` and `7PW5_output.csv` will be saved in the `output_data` directory.
-The results will be saved in the `output_data` directory.
-A corresponding PDB file containing the predicted metal information will be named `2zp9_metal.pdb`, and detailed binding site information will be stored in `2zp9_output.csv`.

 #### Output Files Description
 - **`X_metal.pdb`**: This file contains the predicted metal binding information.
 If any metal binding sites are predicted, they will appear at the end of the file.
 The insertion code in column 27 will be marked with "@" to indicate the metals predicted by PMM.
 Corresponding ligands can be found in the LINK section.